JustinLove/extremely_efficient_engineers/README.md

 Fabricators and factories are the biggest energy consumers.
 Both of these things are already limited by metal usage.
 Attacking either resource has exactly the same effect: the player's build rate slows.

-The mod drastically reduces fabrication energy, and might remove it if the engine evern supports build rates that are not affected by energy efficiency.
+The mod drastically reduces fabrication energy, and might remove it if the engine ever supports build rates that are not affected by energy efficiency.

 ### Demand is constant.

 Factories are always on and fabbers are usually fabbing.
-Storage is a mostly forgotten vestige of the TA heritage; a player who builds one in competitive play gets asked about the unsual move in interviews.
+Storage is a mostly forgotten vestige of the TA heritage; a player who builds one in competitive play gets asked about the unusual move in interviews.

 I expect that this mod will be combined with another that adds a different significant use for energy, and one that is more variable, making energy storage valuable.
 Or you could play a game where energy is basically irrelevant.